-Even my toughest critic, my 5-year-old, loves this extra healthy soup.
-Filled with fun little meatballs, teeny-tiny little pasta balls, and a nourishing broth, Italian Wedding Soup is a frequent request and an all-around family favorite.
+Proof that meatballs aren’t just for spaghetti is this Italian wedding soup.
+Filled with fun little meatballs, teeny-tiny little pasta balls, and a nourishing broth, this Italian wedding soup is a frequent request and an all-around family favorite.
+Perfect for cold winter nights, this simple feel-good soup has your name written all over it.

 What is Italian Wedding Soup?

-A popular Italian-American comfort food, Italian Wedding Soup, or just Wedding Soup, is made with meat (usually meatballs) and some kind of leafy green (endive and escarole being the most “traditional”).
+A popular Italian-American comfort food, Italian Wedding Soup, or just Wedding Soup, is made with meat (usually meatballs) and leafy greens (endive and escarole being the most “traditional”).

 These days you’ll often find some kind of small pasta like acini di pepe in Italian Wedding Soup, but earlier versions were usually served with extra meat instead of pasta.